up210902/UP210902_CPP/U2/readme.md

 </div>

-# Exercise 6: Ask the user indefinitely the amount and price of the products, finally print the total price.
+# Exercise 6: Sales by the user.
+Exit when amount of products sold is 0.

 <div align = "center">